strxnge-effects/neogities/readme.md

-i'm not very good at naming things

-## background??
+## overview

-the regular `neocities push .` command will attempt to upload **all** files in your root directory, regardless of whether or not they've been modified. this sucks! especially if you have a lot of files. so i wrote this little script to address that issue, using git's tracking of changes
+`neogities.rb` updates your files on neocities.

+`pre-commit` writes a list of every modified file to `status.txt` when you commit your changes.

+`pre-push` runs `neogities.rb` when you push your changes.

+### "how is this different from `neocities push .`?"

+1. rather than attempting to upload **all** files in your site directory, neogities uses `git status` to only update the files that've been modified.
+2. `neocities push` will only *upload* files, it does not delete or rename a file when you perform the same action on your local repo. neogities.rb does.
+   :)

 ## usage